To check on the status of your submission, please visit the Health Data Science manuscript submission site.

-The journal Health Data Science accepts submissions for original research articles, review articles, editorials, perspectives and letters to the Editor.
+The journal Health Data Science accepts submissions for original research articles, review articles, editorials, perspectives (by invitation) and letters to the Editor.

 Prior to submission, each author should review and be prepared to fulfill the submission requirements outlined on the Publication Ethics page and comply with the following limitations.

 Research articles should present a major advance and must include an abstract of up to 250 words, an introduction and sections with brief and informative subheadings.
 Authors may include up to ten figures and/or tables and about 50 references.
 The total research article length usually should be under 5,000 words.
 Supplementary materials should be limited to information that is not essential for the general understanding of the research presented in the main text and can include data sets, figures, tables, videos or audio files.
 For ease in preparing your submission, please follow the manuscript templates in Word and LaTex.

 Review articles should describe and synthesize recent developments of interdisciplinary significance and highlight future directions.
 Reviews must include an abstract with a structure outlining the importance, highlights and conclusion.
 The article must contain an introduction outlining the main theme, brief subheadings and an outline of important unresolved questions.
 Reviews should be no longer than 5,000 words, although longer manuscripts will be considered.
 Authors may include up to six figures and/or tables and up to 100 references.
 Most reviews are solicited by the editors.
 Unsolicited submissions will be considered, but authors are encouraged to contact the Editors first before writing a review paper.